 Selly Oak constituency dates for your diary

-- Billesley ward door-knocking, every Monday.
-The newly-constituted ward is seen as one of the toughest for Labour in Selly Oak and therefore every Monday members will be out talking to local residents.
+- Billesley ward door-knocking for Selly Oak CLP, every Monday.
+The newly-constituted ward is seen as one of the toughest battles the party faces in the city next year.
 6pm – the carpark on the junction of School Road and Highters Heath Lane – opposite McDonald’s.

 Birmingham needs more women councillors!

-Women in Momentum’s three Birmingham branches are now meeting regularly and the dates of their next two meetings are further down this newsletter.
+Women in Momentum’s three Birmingham branches are now meeting regularly and the dates of their next two meeting are included in this newsletter.
 They have also produced an excellent article on improving the gender balance on Birmingham City Council.
-There have been some worrying rumours about attempts being made to water it down in some of the new wards – the way that we can challenge this is oppose any dilution in our Labour Parties but also for women to stand as councillors.
+There have been some worrying rumours about attempts being made to water it down in some of the new wards – the way that we can challenge this is to oppose any dilution in our Labour Parties but also for women to stand as councillors.
 The piece can be read here – please share far and wide.

 New to the Labour Party?

 Many of us are fairly new to the party and it can be quite an intimidating environment with labyrinthine rules and procedures that are at times baffling – with all the different abbreviations and structures it can be like learning a new language!
 Momentum Sheffield (who look almost as amazing as MSB…..) have produced a very helpful guide for newcomers that explains the structures, rules, terms and puts things in day-to-day language.
 It’s worth a read even if you are an experienced old hand!
 A link to the document is here.

 Defend our children’s centres!